Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Box intersection

 To get the nearest intersection between a ray and a box we check the boundaries.
-We will show this for the x-component, for the other components it works analogously.
+We show this for the x-component, for the other components it works analogously.

 $$
   \begin{split}